Dynamic Approximate Maximum Independent Set on Massive Graphs: Experiments

-{\bf Evaluate Time Efficiency.} To study the time efficiency of these algorithms, the time consumed by each of them to handle 100,000 updates on the thirteen easy real graphs are shown in Figure \ref{fig:easy-eff1}.
-Generally, the response time of all four algorithms increase along with the increasing of the graph size.
-Due to its simplicity, {\it OneSwap} runs the fastest across all graphs.
-Both {\it OneSwap} and {\it TwoSwap} runs faster than {\it DGOneDIS} and {\it DGTwoDIS} on most of the graphs, especially when the graph is dense \eg, hollywood.
-Since consider two-swap vertex set additionally, {\it TwoSwap} takes a little more time than {\it OneSwap}.
-We show the response time taken by each algorithms on the last seven easy graphs and hard graphs in Figure \ref{fig:easy-eff2} and Figure \ref{fig:hard-eff} respectively.
-It is surprising that {\it DGOneDIS} and {\it DGTwoDIS} suffer from a very high time consumption, especially in web-Berkstan and hollywood.
+{\bf Evaluate Time Efficiency.} To compare the time efficiency of these algorithms, the time consumed by each of them to process 100,000 updates on the thirteen easy real graphs are shown in Fig. \ref{fig:easy-eff1}.
+Generally, the response time of all five algorithms increase along with the increasing of the graph size.
+Due to its simplicity, { \it DyOneSwap} runs the fastest across all graphs.
+Although with the same strategy as { \it DyOneSwap}, { \it DyARW} suffer from a little higher maintenance time for the ordered structure required by the double pointer scan implementation.
+Both {\it DyOneSwap} and { \it DyTwoSwap} runs faster than {\it DGOneDIS} and { \it DGTwoDIS} on most of the graphs, especially when the graph is dense \eg, hollywood.
+Since 2-swap is additionally considered, { \it DyTwoSwap} takes a little more time than { \it DyOneSwap}.
+We also show the response time taken by each algorithm to handle 1,000,000 updates on the last seven easy graphs and hard graphs in Fig. \ref{fig:easy-eff2} and Fig. \ref{fig:hard-eff}, respectively.
+It is surprising that {\it DGOneDIS} and { \it DGTwoDIS} suffer from a very high time consumption due to the huge search space, especially in web-Berkstan and hollywood.
 Moreover, they even didn't finish in five hours on the last five hard graphs.
+Considering the performance of {\it DGOneDIS} and { \it DGTwoDIS} when the number of updates is small, it is noticed that the initial dependency represented by the index is quite simple as it is constructed based on degree-one reduction and degree-two reduction.
+However, as the graph evolves, the index becomes more and more complex which leads to a huge search space.

-{\bf Evaluate Memory Cost.} The memory usage by each algorithm on easy graphs and hard graphs are shown in Figure \ref{fig:easy-mem} and Figure \ref{fig:hard-mem} respectively.
-The memory usage of all methods increase with the increasing of the graph size. {\it OneSwap} and {\it TwoSwap} take more space than {\it DGOneDIS} and {\it DGTwoDIS} since we maintain more information to speed up the swap operation and equip $\M$ and $\C$ with hashing position index to enable constant time deletion and insertion.
-And {\it TwoSwap} consumes more space than {\it OneSwap} since it maintains an additional level of the hierarchy structure $\C$ as stated previously.
-Considering the main memory size of common commercial computers, the memory usage of the proposed algorithms is acceptable.
+{\bf Evaluate Memory Usage.} The memory usage of each algorithm on easy graphs and hard graphs is shown in Fig.~\ref{fig:easy-mem} and Fig.~\ref{fig:hard-mem}, respectively.
+The memory usage of all algorithms increase with the increasing of the graph size.
+Since {\it DyOneSwap} and { \it DyTwoSwap} maintain more information to speed up the swap operations and store additional position indices to enable constant-time update of the information, they consume more space than { \it DGOneDIS} and { \it DGTwoDIS}.
+And { \it DyTwoSwap} consumes more space than { \it DyOneSwap} because it additionally maintains vertices in $\bar{I}_2$ for efficiently identifying 2-swaps.
+Since the memory usage of the proposed methods is less than 10GB in most graphs, and does not exceed the maximum available memory of the machine even on large graphs like Friendster and uk-2007, we conclude that the memory consumption is acceptable.
+Moreover, we come up an optimization strategy that significantly reduce the memory consumption which is evaluated in the following.